Waymo rolls out self-driving cars without test drivers

 Related: How free self-driving car rides could change everything

 Studies have shown that most Americans do not want to ride in a self-driving vehicle due to safety concerns.
 Waymo recently released a safety report, offering some details on how it tests its vehicles.
+It also launched a campaign with partners this fall to educate the public about autonomous vehicles.

 Experts widely expect autonomous vehicles to be far safer than human drivers.
 Crashes are overwhelmingly caused by human error.
 However, regulators have struggled with determining how to validate that an autonomous vehicle is safe enough.